gjeunen/reference_database_creator/README.md

 ## Running CRABS

-CRABS includes nine modules:
+CRABS includes eleven modules:

 1. download sequencing data and taxonomy information from online repositories using '*db_download*'
+2. generate taxon name files using '*species_list_generator*'
+3. check species name spelling using '*species_name_checker*'
-2. import in-house generated data using '*db_import*'
+4. import in-house generated data using '*db_import*'
-3. merge multiple databases using '*db_merge*'
+5. merge multiple databases using '*db_merge*'
-4. retrieve amplicon regions through (i) an *in silico* PCR step using '*insilico_pcr*', followed by (ii) an optional Pairwise Global Alignment step to retrieve amplicon sequences with missing primer-binding regions in the reference sequence using '*pga*'
+6. retrieve amplicon regions through (i) an *in silico* PCR step using '*insilico_pcr*', followed by (ii) an optional Pairwise Global Alignment step to retrieve amplicon sequences with missing primer-binding regions in the reference sequence using '*pga*'
-5. assign a taxonomic lineage to sequences using '*assign_tax*'
+7. assign a taxonomic lineage to sequences using '*assign_tax*'
-6. dereplicate the reference database using '*dereplicate*'
+8. dereplicate the reference database using '*dereplicate*'
-7. curate the reference database using multiple sequence and header parameters using '*seq_cleanup*', as well as an exclusion filter to subset the reference database using '*geo_cleanup*'
+9. curate the reference database using multiple sequence and header parameters using '*seq_cleanup*', as well as an exclusion filter to subset the reference database using '*geo_cleanup*'
-8. visualize the output of the reference database using '*visualization*'
+10. visualize the output of the reference database using '*visualization*'
-9. export the reference database in six different formats using '*tax_format*'
+11. export the reference database in six different formats using '*tax_format*'

 ### 1. *db_download*